-At 10:30pm on Sunday night, a Cessna 172 made an emergency landing into a neighborhood in Long Island, New York after running out of fuel.
-The plane, which is a registered rental from “Danny Waizman Flight School And Aircraft Rental” in Farmingdale, New York, was returning from a trip in Niagara Falls, New York.
+At 10:30 p.m. on Sunday night, a Cessna 172 made an emergency landing into a neighborhood on Long Island, New York, after running out of fuel.
+The plane, which is a registered rental from “Danny Waizman Flight School and Aircraft Rental” in Farmingdale, New York, was returning from a trip in Niagara Falls, New York.

 The Nassau County Police Department confirms that the Cessna 172 continued on a wild ride while being very low on fuel where it even clipped the rooftop of a church in Valley Stream, New York.
 The plane then careened into the front yard of a home at 113 Claredon Drive in Valley Stream, New York.

 Commissioner Ryder said the overhead electrical wires prevented the small plane from striking the residential property on Claredon Drive.
 All three occupants on board were able to self-evacuate the aircraft prior to the arrival of police and emergency personnel.
 One passenger suffered a minor finger injury and and was treated by EMS.

 The Federal Aviation Administration (FAA) responded to the scene and is currently conducting an ongoing investigation.